FaCoffee1984/Streamlit-LSTM-rainfall/README.md

 ## 1. Rationale
 For so long, consultants operating in the fields of Civil Engineering, Environment and Geosciences have relied on obsolete and static tools to deliver their work: `spreadsheets`.

-These solutions, however, although stable, are struggling to keep up with the fast-paced world of data storage and visualizations, and come with a series of disadvantages:
+These files, however, although considered stable and part of the gold-standard, are struggling to keep up with the fast-paced world of data storage and visualizations, and come with a series of disadvantages:
 - **Staticity**: updating these files is very often a manual process
 - **Maintenance**: spreadsheets are difficult to maintain and document in the absence of a script that defines exactly the formulas used and assumptions made
 - **Consistency**: these tools can be customised by each user, leading to inconsistencies and lack of understanding when the files are passed on to colleagues and/or clients